-We will be staying in 3 star level hotels in Kathmandu/ Pokhara and teahouses during the trek.
+We will be staying in hotel/resort in Kathmandu/ Pokhara and teahouses during the trek.
 All accommodations are on twin-shared basis.
-Single supplement will be served on request with additional cost.
+Single supplement is served on request with additional cost.
 We will have rooms with attached washrooms in most parts of the trek but this is not possible in a few remote locations.
 Also understand that single rooms are not easily available in higher elevations like they are in Kathmandu and the lower elevation regions.

-All meals will be provided during trekking while only breakfast will be available in Kathmandu and Pokhara.
-There will also be welcome or farewell dinners for guests.
-The most common cuisines in most menus will be Nepalese, Tibetan, Indian and the more common continental.
+During the trek, we provide all meals whereas only breakfast will be available in Kathmandu and Pokhara.
+There will also be a farewell dinner for guests.
+The most common cuisines in most menus are Nepalese, Tibetan, Indian and common continental.

 Leader(s) & Staff Arrangements

-The most significant thing that makes this trek successful, enjoyable and memorable is the skilled, experienced and helpful trek leader and crew members with the ability of operating our days in the mountain smoothly.
-Our trek will be led by the best and professional leaders.
-All of Sisne Rover Trekking leaders are carefully selected on the basis of their experiences, leadership skills and personal aptitude.
-With an objective of sustaining local communities, Sisne only employs local staffs who have adequate knowledge about culture, ecosystem, flora, fauna, geography, and history of their local region/s.
+The most significant thing that makes Annapurna Circuit Trek successful, enjoyable and memorable is the skilled, experienced and helpful trek leader and crew members with the ability of operating our days in the mountain smoothly.
+We have the best and professional trekking leaders selected on the basis of their experiences, leadership skills and personal aptitude.
+With an objective of sustaining local communities, Sisne only employs local staff.
+They have adequate knowledge about culture, ecosystem, flora, fauna, geography, and history of their local region.

 Sisne Rover is firmly committed to porter rights.
 We make sure that all our porters are well treated and well paid.
-Furthermore, Sisne Rover also provides the required level of shelter, clothing and footwear that these harsh environments demand.
-Porters who become sick are treated with the same care and attention as other team members.
-We have previously used helicopters at company’s expense to rescue porters from dangerous situations.
+Furthermore, we also provide the required level of shelter, clothing and footwear that these harsh environments demand.
+Porters get equal treatment and attention like every other team members in case they get sick.
+We have contract with helicopter emergency evacuation company to rescue porters from dangerous situations.
 And for the porter’s sake, all trekkers keep the weight of their luggage under 15kgs/33 pounds.
 We also support the work of International Porter Protection Group (IPPG), making our resources available to them to help improve the working conditions of the porters.

-The Khopra Trek is within the Annapurna region .As other area in Annapurna area, this trek is also fragile.
+The route to Khopra is strikingly beautiful, but also equally fragile.
 Future generations have just as much of a right to appreciate it as we do and so the tourism industry has an obligation to protect and preserve it.
-Sisne Rover employs a ‘zero impact’ policy on the natural environment and the traditional communities that live there.
+We employ a ‘zero impact’ policy on the natural environment and the traditional communities that live there.
 Sisne Rover, therefore, enforces a number of do’s and don’ts.
-Sisne Rover’s experienced staff can advise us on how to minimize our impact on the local environment.
+Our experienced staff can advise us on how to minimize our impact on the local environment.

-Like all Sisne Rover’s itineraries, the Khopra Trek is also planned to curb Acute Mountain Sickness which is very common during high altitude trekking.
-We ascend gradually so that we have optimum time to acclimatize to the high altitude environment.
-Trekkers with known heart, lung or blood diseases are required to consult their doctors before booking the trek.
+Like all other itineraries, this trek can also curb Acute Mountain Sickness which is very common during high altitude trekking.
+We ascend gradually so that we have optimum time to acclimatize to the high-altitude environment.
+Consult your doctors if you have any known heart, lung or blood diseases before booking the trek.

 Physical Condition & Experience Requirements

-Khopra trek is a moderate trek suitable for trekkers who can walk at least 5 -6 hours a day with a light backpack.
-No technical skill is required.
+Khopra Trek is a moderate trek suitable for trekkers without technical skills who can walk at least 6-7 hours a day with a light backpack.
 Anyone who is physically fit with good health can participate in this trek.
 However, it is always best to start jogging and exercising regularly at least a month before the actual trek.
-Also, trekkers who have had experiences with high altitude trekking will find this trek relatively easier than others.
+Also, trekkers with high altitude trekking experience can find this trek relatively easier than others.

 Brief Cultural Considerations